tomiiha/Football_Calculator/README.md

 - Math for over 90s is simple, for example G+A-PK/90: ((G-PK)+A)/(TM/90).
 The float result effectively will define a simple performance metric to start with.
 Attached in the Proveouts folder is also a manual Prove_Out of some of the metrics, as fbref has them (Per90 Manual Prove Out.xlsx).
 - All conceded statistics are based on opponent performance against the team.
 Shots conceded will be shots for the opposition, along with SOT being the shots on goal that were conceded.
-- (SOT-Saves) should indicate the goals conceded as well - this will require some testing and data spot-checking, as there have been some cases where this hasn't been the case.
+- (SOT-Saves) should indicate the goals conceded as well - this will require some testing and data spot-checking, as there have been some instances where this hasn't been the case.

 ### Data Sources:
 - https://www.github.com/jalapic/engsoccerdata